Sangarshanan/webscraping-and-analysis-of-medium-articles/README.md

 * Do not request data from the website too aggressively with your program (also known as spamming), as this may break the website.
 Make sure your program behaves in a reasonable manner (i.e. acts like a human).
 One request for one webpage per second is good practice.
 * The layout of a website may change from time to time, so make sure to revisit the site and rewrite your code as needed

+Exploratory analysis of the data has also been done